majestic53/dasm16/README.markdown

 Example
 ========

-Now, time for an example.
 We will take a look at the classic Hello World example, showing the entire process of compilation.
 The first step is to create a new file, calling it __HelloWorld.asm__.
-This file will hold our assembly code, and will be used as an input file during compilation.
+This file will hold our assembly code, and will be used as the input file during compilation.

-Once you've created this file, copy and paste the code below.
+Once this file has been created, copy and paste the code below:

 ```asm
 ; Assembler test for DCPU